December 18, 2014

 1. Pour the shredded coconut into a large bowl.
 Set aside.

-2. Combine sugar and water in a medium saucepan and boil over medium-high heat until sugar is completely dissolved.
-Reduce heat and simmer.
+2. In a medium saucepan, combine sugar and 1 cup of water.
+Bring to a boil over medium-high heat until the sugar is completely dissolved.
+Reduce the heat and let it simmer.

-3. Mix cornstarch and a 1/2 cup of cool water together in a small saucepan, stir until dissolved.
+3. In a small saucepan, mix the cornstarch and 1/2 cup of cool water together in a small saucepan.
+Stir until the mixture is completely smooth.

-4. Add dissolved cornstarch to the sugar syrup.
-Bring to a boil, stir constantly until the mixture is no longer lumpy.
-Reduce the heat to low, simmer, stirring frequently until thickened for about 15-20 minutes.
-Add the rosewater, butter and lemon juice, cook for another 5-7 minutes.
+4. Add the dissolved cornstarch to the simmering sugar syrup.
+Bring to a gentle boil and stir constantly until the mixture is smooth and no longer lumpy.
+Reduce the heat to low and simmer, stirring frequently until thickened for about 15-20 minutes.
+Add the rosewater, butter, and lemon juice, and cook for another 5-7 minutes.
 Stirring constantly.

 Happy Shab-e Yalda!